Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Does buying property help me get residency and citizenship in Central Luzon in 2026?

-As of early 2026, buying property in Central Luzon does not automatically help you get residency or citizenship because the Philippines is not a "buy property, get a visa" country.
+As of 2026, buying a normal residential property in Central Luzon does not automatically give a foreign buyer Philippine residency or citizenship.

 Can I legally rent out property on my visa in Central Luzon right now?

-You do not need to live in the Philippines to rent out your property, and many foreign owners manage their Central Luzon condos remotely through a local property manager.
+You do not need to live in the Philippines to rent out a Central Luzon condo, but many foreign owners use a local property manager for tax, tenant and building matters.

 We cover everything there is to know about buying and renting out in Central Luzon here.